andreaswilli/react-verification-input/README.md

 />
 ```

-There is also the `input` prop, which will attach styles to the actual input element, but you probably don't want to use this as it's outside the viewport and thus not visible.
+There is also the `inputField` prop, which will attach styles to the actual input element, but you probably don't want to use this as it's outside the viewport and thus not visible.

 Have a look at these two examples: